 The need for mindfulness in the workplace

-Today’s office and indeed wider world is uber connected and with increased digital connectivity comes frequent interruptions and distractions which fragment and disrupt the normal workday but also reduces productivity.
+Today’s office and the indeed wider world is uber-connected and with increased digital connectivity comes frequent interruptions and distractions which fragment and disrupt the normal workday but also reduce productivity.
 The advent of technology has created the ‘Always-on’ culture which has meant staff are constantly accessible and regularly take the job home, skewing the traditional work-life balance.
 Think about it – how often do you check email outside of work and when do you really, truly switch off?